dojo/docs/developer/design/loader.rst

 identifier is resolved with respect to the reference module as given by the context require.

 Not surprisingly, require.undef removes a (module identifier, module value) from the module namespace.
-If require is global require, then mid must be an absolute module identifier; otherwise mid can be either an absolute or relative module identifier, where relative module identifiers are resolved with repsect to the reference module module given by the context require. require.undef is primarily interesting for test frameworks that desire to load and unload the module under test without having to reload the entire application.
+If require is global require, then moduleId must be an absolute module identifier; otherwise moduleId can be either an absolute or relative module identifier, where relative module identifiers are resolved with repsect to the reference module module given by the context require. require.undef is primarily interesting for test frameworks that desire to load and unload the module under test without having to reload the entire application.